Aaron98990/ways-of-the-game/misconduct.md

 Many times competition rules will require the sent-off adult participant to be out-of-sight and out-of-sound and allow sent-off minors to stay in the technical area.

-## Issueing card after play has restarted
+## Issuing card after play has restarted
 > a disciplinary sanction may only be issued after play has restarted if another match official had identified and attempted to communicate the offense to the referee before play restarted; the restart associated with the sanction does not apply.
 > Law 5.2